by Ed Dutcher February 21, 2023

 Invest In A Good Multi-Channel Mixer

 While your smartphone or laptop can capture fairly decent sound by themselves, these devices are better suited for remote podcast recording instead.
-When you're recording multiple people in one place, you’ll need a mixer with a lot of channels to enhance your sound.
+When you're using multiple mics for a podcast, you’ll need a mixer with a lot of channels to enhance your sound.
 That way, you can ensure that your audio already sounds clear and whole from the get go so you can spend less time editing the recording on your laptop afterward.

 Use A Digital Recorder For Your 2+ Mic Podcast